Stock Market Timings in India: BSE & NSE Opening & Closing Time

 Stock Market Opening and Closing Time in India

-The National Stock Exchange (NSE) and Bombay Stock Exchange (BSE) are the two major exchanges in India.
-The share market trading time is the same for both the established stock exchanges.
-The stock market opening time in India is 9:00 am, and the stock market closing time in India is 3:30 pm on 5 days of the week (Monday-Friday).
+The National Stock Exchange (NSE) and Bombay Stock Exchange (BSE) are the two main exchanges.
+Both have the same stock market trading hours in India.
+The stock market opening time in India is 9:00 am, and the stock market closing time in India is 3:30 pm, Monday to Friday.

-Here are three different divisions of trading timings in India:
+Here are the main divisions of the NSE BSE trading schedule in India:

 Pre-opening Timings in India